konradstrachan/ethcc24/README.md

 # JustTheTip

+An application layer preconfirmations framework relying on Block builder tips to land transactions at the tip of the block.

-An application layer preconfirmations framework built during ETH Global Brussels 2024 hackathon.
+Built during ETH Global Brussels 2024 hackathon.

 ![image](https://github.com/user-attachments/assets/6697d8ba-1cde-46ab-b249-851c577a656b)